apify/push-actor-action/README.md

 **token**: The Apify token that should be used to authenticate the push operation.
 See the [Apify integration docs](https://docs.apify.com/platform/integrations/api#api-token) for instructions on how to find it.

+**actor-id**: Name or ID of the Actor to push (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
+If not provided, the command will create or modify the Actor with the name specified in ".actor/actor.json" file.

 **build-tag**: Build tag to be applied to the successful Actor build.
 By default, it is taken from the ".actor/actor.json" file.

 **version**: Actor version number to which the files should be pushed.
 By default, it is taken from the ".actor/actor.json" file.